-fossil fuel use is the primary source of CO2 emissions¹.
+It is not surprising to hear that fossil fuel use is the primary source of CO2 emissions .
 It is also not particularly surprising to learn that burning fossil fuels is damaging to air quality and as such brings about a number of health effects including impaired lung function, shortness of breath, wheezing, asthma attacks and premature death .

 While often bundled up together, fossil fuels are made up of coal, oil and natural gas.
 All can provide energy but at a different cost – both financial and environmental.
 Given that natural gas is available only as part of fixed and existing reserves, it is by definition considered a fossil fuel.

 But that does not negate the fact that natural gas is also different in many ways to coal and oil.
 For example, natural gas is a highly efficient fuel: about 90 percent of the natural gas produced is delivered to customers as useful energy.
-In contrast, only about 30 percent of the energy converted to electricity in conventional generating facilities reaches consumers⁴.
+In contrast, only about 30 percent of the energy converted to electricity in conventional generating facilities reaches consumers .

 At the same time, the difference in terms of climate change and environmental impact between natural gas and other fossil fuels is such that natural gas is considered as a key energy source enabling a transition to a low carbon and renewable energy future.

-The data suggests that burning natural gas results in fewer emissions of nearly all types of air pollutants while in terms of carbon dioxide, natural gas emits 117 pounds per million British thermal units (Btu) while coal emits 200 pounds and oil 160 pounds⁵.
+The data suggests that burning natural gas results in fewer emissions of nearly all types of air pollutants while in terms of carbon dioxide, natural gas emits 117 pounds per million British thermal units (Btu) while coal emits 200 pounds and oil 160 pounds .